nandajavarma/nandajavarma.github.io/content/_index.md

 <img src="/img/me-2025.jpeg" alt="Nandaja" style="width: 150px; border-radius: 50%; float: right; margin: 0 0 1rem 1.5rem;">

-I'm an engineer who finds beauty in well-architected systems and simple solutions to difficult problems.
-Distributed systems, networking, and the layers of protocols that make the internet work — I keep digging deeper.
+I'm an engineer who finds beauty in well-architected systems and simple solutions to complex problems.
+Also distributed systems and the internet's plumbing — the fact that packets find their way home across the world still blows my mind.

-Currently, to scratch my creative itch, I help solve developer frustrations at [Ona](https://ona.com) (formerly Gitpod 🍊).
+Currently, I help solve developer frustrations at [Ona](https://ona.com) (formerly Gitpod 🍊).
 My days involve infrastructure work, networking problems, systems debugging, and writing Go.
-If something's broken at the network layer, I'm probably the one staring at packet captures.
+If something's broken at the network layer, I'm probably the one tracing iptables rules and chasing BGP misconfigurations.

-When I'm not doing that, I spend a lot of time tweaking my Emacs config to make my life easier — but ofcourse using vim mode everywhere.
+When I'm not doing any of that, I'm tweaking my Emacs config endlessly — in vim mode, naturally.

 ---